GetPageSpeed/nginx-extras-docs/docs/modules/vod.md

 	`EXPIRED` - the current server time is larger than `expirationTime` `ALLOC_FAILED` - the module failed to allocate memory `UNEXPECTED` - a scenario that is not supposed to happen, most likely a bug in the module
+* `$vod_segment_time` - for segment requests, contains the absolute timestamp of the first frame in the segment, measured in milliseconds since the epoch (unixtime x 1000).
 * `$vod_segment_duration` - for segment requests, contains the duration of the segment in milliseconds
 * `$vod_frames_bytes_read` - for segment requests, total number of bytes read while processing media frames